Proj221/TestingGroundsFPS/README.md

 Behavior tree is using a sequence module to switch the index cycle and the move to action.
 Index cycle is made in blueprint.
 ---

+## 8 Performance Profiling

+Using blueprint can drag system running slow.
+In order to check the load/consume of each function/method in the blueprint/cpp.
+Performance profiling is a good way.
+Window -> Developer Tools -> Frontend Session.
+---